polyphene/kythera/docs/content/en/docs/overview/tests/cheatcodes.md

 }
 ```

-If we run `kythera test` now, we will see that the test fails as the actor expects the send actor Id to be `250`:
+If we run `kythera test` now, we will see that the test fails as the actor expects the send actor ID to be `250`:
 ```shell
 $ kythera test ./artifacts

 	Running Tests for Actor : Locked.wasm
 		Testing 1 test files